graber-1/WS-Trust-Security-Token-Service/README.md

 This library is able to get Security tokens from Agiv-STS service and use them in service classes.

+Agiv-STS is a WS-Trust based security token service.

-So far we have one class to access Gipod service.
+So far we have one class to access the Gipod service.

 ADDITIONAL INFO